ghtorrent/ghtorrent.org/index.md

 * **API keys:** We can run multiple GHTorrent worker instances concurrently.
 To go over Github's API rate limit, we need multiple Github API keys provided by users.
 If you use GHTorrent for your reseach, please consider [donating a key](services.html).

 * **Linking and analysis:** GHTorrent currently only does limited analysis and linking withing the the dataset (user geolocation).
 There are many possibilities for expansion.
 One could for example think of linking commits to issues.

 * **Reporting bugs:** Please use Github's [issue tracker here](https://github.com/gousiosg/ghtorrent.org/issues) to report any data consistency issues you have found.

-* **Donating:** We are trying to make GHTorrent a self-sustainable operation.
-If you are using GHTorrent, please consider donating (you can find a donation button on the left).
-All individual/companies that have donated will be listed in the Hall of Fame page.

 ### Why did you do it?

-We are doing research on [software repositories](http://www.msrconf.org/).
+We are doing research on [software analytics](http://gousios.org/research.html).
-Github is an exciting new data source for us, one that has several of the problems we are facing as data miners solved.
+Github is an exciting data source for us, one that has several of the problems we are facing as data miners solved.
 The uniformity of data will allow scaling of research to hundreds or thousands of repositories spanning across multiple languages and application domains.